 Another solid option is impact glass.
 But while it has its benefits its cost can be higher than many types of hurricane shutters.
 Check out our article that compares impact windows vs. hurricane shutters.

 It is a reality that living in Southwest Florida means putting up with hurricanes, tropical storms and other severe weather on a regular basis.
 In order to protect your home and your family it is recommended that you have some form of hurricane protection on your home.
 It is true that hurricane shutters are an investment.
-But they offer many benefits, including strong, dependable storm protection and peace of mind.
+But storm shutters offer many benefits, including strong, dependable storm protection and peace of mind.
 Plywood may be an option if in an emergency, but it is not a reliable long-term solution.
 In turn, it is safe to say that hurricane shutters are worth the cost.

 Related Articles From Our Blog